Please also see our COVID-19 information page

 A new service is now live to help find people find their NHS number.
 This service is for anyone living in England who has forgotten or does not know their NHS number.
 This service can also be used on behalf of someone else where the name, date of birth and registered home postcode is known.
 You can opt for the number to be sent to you by text, email or letter.

-this project aims to support and enable people in the community to become more confident with using their laptop/tablet/smart phone - for more information click here
+This project aims to support and enable people in the community to become more confident with using their laptop/tablet/smart phone.
+Further information about the Alphington Digital Inclusion Project (Word Document).

 Please see our latest newsletter which includes an article - Our COVID-19 Response.